Rings of microdifferential operators for arithmetic $\mathscr{D}$-modules: On finiteness of sheaves of rings

 \section{On finiteness of sheaves of rings}

-In this section, we will introduce a finiteness property for modules on certain topological spaces: we prove some stationary type theorem.
+In this section, we introduce a finiteness property for modules on certain topological spaces, and prove some stationary type theorem.
 This finiteness is especially useful when we consider modules on formal schemes.

-First, let us introduce conditions on topological spaces and on sheaves. \begin{quote} A ringed space $(X,\mc{O}_X)$ is said to satisfy the condition (FT) if the following two conditions hold. \begin{enumerate} \item The topological space $X$ is sober\footnote{In this paper, we do not use the uniqueness of generic points, and this assumption is a little stronger than what is really needed.} ({\it i.e.}\ any irreducible closed subset has a unique generic point, see \cite[Exp.\ IV, 4.2.1]{SGA}) and noetherian (cf. \cite[$0_{\mr{I}}$, \S2.2]{EGA}). \item The structure sheaf $\mc{O}_{X}$ is a noetherian ring (with respect to an open basis $\mf{B}$) (cf.\ Definition \ref{defnoethrigsh}). \end{enumerate} \end{quote} Let $(X,\mc{O}_X)$ be a ringed space satisfying (FT), and let $\mc{M}$ be a coherent $\mc{O}_X$-module.
+First, let us introduce conditions on topological spaces and on sheaves. \begin{quote} A ringed space $(X,\mc{O}_X)$ is said to satisfy condition (FT) if the following two conditions hold. \begin{enumerate} \item The topological space $X$ is sober\footnote{In this paper, we do not use the uniqueness of generic points, and this assumption is a little stronger than what is really needed.} ({\it i.e.}\ any irreducible closed subset has a unique generic point, see \cite[Exp.\ IV, 4.2.1]{SGA}) and noetherian (cf. \cite[$0_{\mr{I}}$, \S2.2]{EGA}). \item The structure sheaf $\mc{O}_{X}$ is a coherent ring, and $\mc{O}_{X,x}$ is noetherian for any $x\in X$. \end{enumerate} \end{quote} Let $(X,\mc{O}_X)$ be a ringed space satisfying (FT), and let $\mc{M}$ be a coherent $\mc{O}_X$-module.
 Let $\mf{Z}:=\{Z_i\}_{i\in I}$ be a {\em finite} family of irreducible closed subsets.
-The module $\mc{M}$ is said to satisfy the condition (SH) with respect to $\mf{Z}$ if the following holds. \begin{quote} For any section $s\in\Gamma(U,\mc{M})$ on any open subset $U$, there exists a subset $I'\subset I$ such that $\mr{Supp}(s)=\bigcup_{i\in I'}Z_i\cap U$. \end{quote} We simply say that $\mc{M}$ satisfies the condition (SH) if there exists a finite family $\mf{Z}$ such that $\mc{M}$ satisfies (SH) with respect to $\mf{Z}$.
+The module $\mc{M}$ is said to satisfy condition (SH) with respect to $\mf{Z}$ if the following holds. \begin{quote} For any section $s\in\Gamma(U,\mc{M})$ over any open subset $U$, there exists a subset $I'\subset I$ such that $\mr{Supp}(s)=\bigcup_{i\in I'}Z_i\cap U$. \end{quote} We simply say that $\mc{M}$ satisfies condition (SH) if there exists a finite family $\mf{Z}$ such that $\mc{M}$ satisfies (SH) with respect to $\mf{Z}$.